DevOps-Represent/from-docker-to-kubernetes/README.md

 #### The Really Easy Way (Using Google Kubernetes Engine)

 We can run the workshop with GKE (Google Kubernetes Engine), as part of Google Cloud.
-Google Cloud is one of the big three platform providers (along with AWS and Azure) that server a lot of the industry - and signup is simple.
+Google Cloud is one of the big three platform providers (along with AWS and Azure) that serve a lot of the industry - and signup is simple.
 It's also *free*, as long as we clean up later.

 Instructions are [in this link](https://github.com/DevOps-Girls/from-docker-to-kubernetes/blob/master/Setup-with-Google-Cloud.md).
 This is the best way to go!